benabraham/bs4-nodejs-static/README.md

 ## Static files (JavaScript, images, …)

-Folders and files from `/src/static/` are just copied directly to `/dist/` folder.
+Folders and files from `/src/static/` are simply copied directly to `/dist/` folder.

-### Libraries
+### Bootstrap

-This website is made with [Bootstrap 4](https://getbootstrap.com/).

-You can comment out components you don't need in `/src/index.scss`.
+You can comment out Bootstrap components you don't need in `/src/index.scss`.

 `/src/_custom-bootstrap-variables.scss` contains only customized Bootstrap variables.